Crebs/Stocker/README.md

 ## Run Unit Tests
 In order to run you unit test they need to be run as modules/packages - use the -m argument.
 See the example below to run as as terminal command at root:
 `python -m Tests.stock_tests`

+# Run Stocker
+To run Stocker make sure you're at root and run the following command:
+`python -m Classes.runner`